 * U.S. crude stocks rose 1.6 mln barrels to 497.2 mln -API

-* Chinese crude refinery throughout to ease in H2 -BMI Research (Adds comment, updates prices)
+* China crude refinery throughout to ease in H2 -BMI Research (Adds Saudi comment, updates prices)

 SINGAPORE, July 19 (Reuters) - Oil prices fell on Wednesday after a rise in U.S. crude inventories and ongoing high output from OPEC producers revived concerns of a fuel supply overhang.

-Brent crude futures, the international benchmark for oil prices, were at $48.81 per barrel at 0259 GMT, down 3 cents from their last close.
+Brent crude futures, the international benchmark for oil prices, were at $48.64 per barrel at 0613 GMT, down 20 cents, or 0.4 percent, from their last close.

 U.S. crude stocks rose last week, adding 1.6 million barrels in the week to July 14 to 497.2 million barrels, industry group the American Petroleum Institute said on Tuesday.

 Outside the United States, supplies from the Organization of the Petroleum Exporting Countries (OPEC) remained high, largely because of rising output from member-states Nigeria and Libya, despite the club's pledge to cut production.

 "Production in Libya is currently reported at or above 1 million barrels per day, while August loading schedules for Nigeria have risen to just over 2 million barrels per day," BNP Paribas said.

 The French bank said that the rising output from Nigeria and Libya eroded 40 percent of the 1.25 million barrels per day cut by other OPEC members since the beginning of the year.

 A Saudi Arabian industry source said on Tuesday that the kingdom, which is by far OPEC's biggest producer, was committed to tighten the market.

 "We hope to accommodate the rise in production from Libya and Nigeria taking into consideration other supply adjustments as well.
 But we emphasize that we have to work together with other producers and with the two countries," the source said.